Annette Saint-Pierre

-Biography
+Life and career

-She was born in Saint-Germain-de-Grantham, Quebec on 29 August 1925.
-She was educated at the Scolasticat Saint—Joseph in Saint-Hyacinthe and the University of Ottawa.
+Saint-Pierre was born in Saint-Germain-de-Grantham, Quebec on 29 August 1925.
+She was educated at the Scolasticat Saint-Joseph in Saint-Hyacinthe and the University of Ottawa.
 Between 1950 and 1970, Saint-Pierre taught elementary and high school in Manitoba.
-In 1970, she became a professor of Canadian literature at Collège universitaire de Saint-Boniface and initiated the first university level course in Canadian literature in western Canada.
+In 1970, she became a professor of Canadian literature at Collège universitaire de Saint-Boniface and initiated the first university-level course in Canadian literature in western Canada.

-In 1978, Saint-Pierre was a founding member of the Centre d'études Franco-canadiennes de l'Ouest.
+In 1978, Saint-Pierre was a founding member of the Centre d'études franco-canadiennes de l'Ouest.
 In 1984, she was a director for the Regroupement des centres d'études au Canada.
 She was also a founding member of the first two Franco-Manitoban publishing houses, Éditions du Blé and Éditions des Plaines.

-Saint-Pierre played a crucial role in preserving the birthplace of Gabrielle Roy, now a museum.
+She played a crucial role in preserving the birthplace of Gabrielle Roy, now a museum.
 In 2004, she was named to the Order of Canada.

+Saint-Pierre turned 100 on 29 August 2025 and died on 1 September 2026, three days after her 101st birthday.